julianr3/dreamteam-builder/README.md

 - [License](#license)

 ## Installation
 Open index.js in VSCode.
-Open the terminal associated with index.js and type in "npm install 'inquirer'" then press enter.
+Open the terminal associated with index.js and type in "npm install 'inquirer' " then press enter.
 The user will now be able to initiate the series of questions.